vnitinv/thrift-versioning-py/readme.md

 * 1.1.0: The third version with additional changes that are binary compatible but not source compatible with V1 clients.
 * 2.0.0: Major version which is not compatible with 1.* clients.

-You can run the [server](examples/server.rb) as a rack application.
-The server implements versions 1.1.0 and 2.0.0 as distinct rack applications on separate endpoints.

 You can run a sample client with the python scripts.
 To demonstrate binary compatibility, the 1.* versions of the client all connect to the local 1.1.0 server stood up by the server.
 When you run the